craftybones/loud-and-proud/docs/why_objects.md

 exports.createSquare=createSquare;
 ```

 This is beautiful!
 It works!
+Every time one wants to make a square object, they call this function.
 Kavita is happy.
 For now.
 After a while, she discovers something interesting.
 She was writing some code and something strange happened.
 Here's what she wrote.

 ```javascript